cyclecycle/visualise-spacy-tree/README.md

 from IPython.display import Image, display display(Image(plot))

-# Override node attributes like so
+# Override node attributes to customise the plot
 from spacy.tokens import Token Token.set_extension('plot', default={})  # Create a token underscore extension for token in doc: